Diamonds are graded and categorized on different characteristics by the diamond industry. To know about diamonds, 4c's are like basics of diamonds.

 To grade color of the diamonds, they should be free, because if the diamond is in the metal, the metal will affect the color we perceive.
 For example, a slightly yellow diamond could glitter more yellow if set in yellow gold, look less yellow set in white gold or platinum.

 Diamonds are placed table-down, pavilion up, and magnified under 10X loupe.

 Lettering system from D to Z is used to determine the amount of color in each diamond with D awarded only to rarely completely colorless diamonds.

 Grades of Diamond colorColorless diamonds and diamonds that are yellow or yellowish brown are grouped into the following categories.
 These varieties do not apply to fancy colored diamonds - they have their own grades.

 Typically slightly tinted yellow.
 The color can be seen with the naked eye.

 It's easier to understand this C of all "4Cs".
-Weight of a diamond is directly related to the size, and although incorrect, these terms are sometimes used interchangeably.
+The weight of a diamond is directly related to the size, and although incorrect, these terms are sometimes used interchangeably.
 A unit of weight for diamonds and other gemstones is carat.
 It is a term that is derived from the use of an ancient 'Carob' seed in measuring small weights.
-Table of common weight-related terms are given below.
+Table of common weight-related terms is given below.